QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 The REPL
 ------------

-While we have not emphasized it, on any JupyterHub or locally installed Jupyter installation you will also have access to the Julia REPL
+While we have not emphasized it, on any JupyterHub or local Jupyter installation you will also have access to the Julia REPL

 This is a Julia specific terminal disconnected from the graphical interface of Jupyter, and becomes increasingly important as you learn Julia

 To start the REPL in a typical Jupyter lab environment